evilpaper/super-hero-card-brawl/README.md

 ## Known issues

-[ ] - Card stays on board on restart if same card is being assigned to same slot again.
 [ ] - Card hovered is sticking out beneath overlay on game over and game won.

 ## Contributions